 However, it often pays to speak up and let the merchant know you're unhappy.
 Many merchants are sufficiently concerned about customer relations to make an adjustment for a customer who has been inconvenienced because of a mistake.

-If a particular merchant makes repeated "mistakes" in advertising, it may be a matter for OCP to investigate.
+If a particular merchant makes repeated "mistakes" in advertising, it may be a matter for the OCP to investigate.
 Too many "mistakes" might add up to a deceptive trade practice.

 Under Montgomery County law, a merchant is required to have enough of an advertised item to meet reasonably expected public demand.
 Of course, sometimes demand can be unexpectedly high, and an item will sell out very quickly.
 If only limited quantities are available, the ad should say so.

 You can never eliminate all the risk but there are a number of things you can do to protect yourself.
 First, check to see if the contractor is licensed by the Maryland Home Improvement Commission.
 All home improvement contractors and salesmen in Maryland are required to be licensed, even for minor jobs.
 Then get several estimates.
 Compare proposals and prices.
 Remember that, in terms of quality of workmanship, the lowest price may not be the best deal.
-Call OCP and the Better Business Bureau for complaint records and general information.
+Call the OCP and the Better Business Bureau for complaint records and general information.
 Get references from the contractors you are considering.
 Check with previous customers to find out: 1) whether their work was done on time, 2) whether it was satisfactory, and 3) whether the contractor was responsive to the problems and complaints.
 Finally, when you do choose a contractor, insist on a written, detailed contract.
 A written contract is required by law, and details, such as brand names, completion dates, etc., may help if problems arise.
-You can also call OCP and request a copy of the "Guide to Home Improvements" booklet.
+You can also call the OCP and request a copy of the "Guide to Home Improvements" booklet.

 If the defect has been reported during the warranty period, it's still covered under the warranty even though the warrantor hasn't gotten around to fixing it.
 To make sure that a defect is on record, it's a good idea to report it in writing (and keep a copy) during the warranty period.
 That way, the warrantor can't claim that the problem arose after the warranty expired.
 If you have difficulty getting warranty service performed, call OCP.